-Why we chose it: We chose Exodus as the best crypto wallet for desktops because of the speed of its transactions, ease of use, and the varied functionality of its client.
+Why we chose it: Exodus is our pick as the best crypto wallet for desktops because of the speed of its transactions, ease of use, and the varied functionality of its client.

-One of Exodus’ main draws is the number of currencies it supports: more than 260 crypto and NFTs, a larger number than many other hot wallets.
+One of Exodus Wallet’s main draws is the number of currencies it supports: more than 260 crypto and NFTs, a larger number than many other hot wallets.
 This includes established altcoins, such as Ether, Litecoin, XRP and Bitcoin Cash, as well as popular meme coins like Dogecoin and Shiba Inu.

-The wallet also features a growing number of apps being released to diversify the wallet’s functionality, including apps for live charts, crypto staking and crypto deposits.
+In addition to its visual appeal and intuitive interface, the wallet also features a growing number of apps that diversify its functionality.
+These include apps for live charts, crypto staking and crypto deposits.

 - Customizable fees for Bitcoin, Ethereum and ERC20 transactions

 - Runs on a light client, meaning it uses simple payment verification and doesn’t download complete blockchains in order to speed up transactions